Roses: the best varieties and how to grow them

 -

-The foliage of my rose bush is turning yellow.
+My rose's foliage is turning yellow.
 What should I do?

 This is likely a case of iron chlorosis.
 The foliage discolours between the veins because the rose bush lacks iron and other mineral elements necessary for good photosynthesis.
 We recommend adding chelated iron and regularly feeding your rose bush with fertiliser.
-It can also be caused by black spot disease, which causes a yellowed, discoloured area to appear on the leaves around brown spots.
+It can also be caused by black spot disease, which leads to the appearance of a yellowed, discoloured area around brown spots on the leaves.

 -